i-pi/i-pi/examples/clients/elphmod/README.md

 can be quite time consuming, so it is more efficient to do this only once when launching it multiple times later.

-It is alternatively possible to run the driver through the module `ipi._driver`, which is however only available if i-PI has been installed using `setuptools`, e.g., through `pip`.
-This can be tested with `make run2` or `python3 run.py`.
+It is alternatively possible to run the driver through the function `run_driver` defined in `i-pi/drivers/py/driver.py`.
+This can be tested with `make run2`.